Yogesh-ProITBridge/DL-Project/README.md

 This dataset was downloaded from the NEU Metal Surface Defects Database, which collects four kinds of typical surface defects of metal strips: Crack, Pinhole, undercut, shrinkage.
 The database includes 1040 images and 199 samples, each of four typical surface defects.
+Sample image files are uploaded with an name of cracks, pin hole, shrinkage, undercut.

 I'm Using YOLO V5 from Ultraytics
 Yolov5 link - https://github.com/ultralytics/yolov5